andersix/pitft_buttons/README.md

 ### Software

 #### PiHole
-* Get PiHole up and running for your network
+* Install PiHole and get it up and running for your network
   - https://docs.pi-hole.net/main/basic-install/
 * If you already have PiHole running, move along...